The amputation was the easy part.

 “Arms up,” the guard intoned.

-I followed his instructions, first raising my good arm then delicately lifting my prosthetic up by my head.
+I followed his instructions, first raising my good arm, then delicately lifting my prosthetic up next to my head.
 Whirling blades of agony tore through my amputated limb.
 I clenched my teeth and tried not to whimper.
 The machine hummed as it scanned my body from top to bottom.

 “Step out,” the guard said.
 He consulted the monitor in front of him.
 His eyebrows shot up.
 He looked at me then at the monitor then back at me again.
 “Secondary!” he called out.

 Another security guard seemed to materialize out of nowhere.
-“Sir?” he said.
+“Ma’am?” he said.
 “If you’ll step over here, please?”
-He gestured to a screening area behind a large blue curtain.
+He gestured to a screening area behind a large red curtain.

 “Is everything okay?”
 I asked, with a careful mix of innocence and obliviousness.
 I stepped behind the curtain.
 He followed.

-“Hands out, palms up,” he said.
+“Hands out, palms up.”
 His tone was curt, very no-nonsense.

 The guard eyed me warily as he scanned my body with a threat detector—a handheld version of the technology that equipped the drones.
 “You feeling okay?”